 The CVTEA is charged with the accreditation of veterinary technology programs.
 For CVTEA to assess programs for accreditation, standard requirements for the accreditation of veterinary technology programs have been developed and implemented.
-The CVTEA forwards newly developed standards or changes to existing standards to the AVMA Executive Board for their approval.
+The CVTEA reports newly developed standards or changes to existing standards to the AVMA Board of Directors.

 The process culminates in the adoption of standard requirements which are published in the Accreditation Policies and Procedures of the AVMA CVTEA manual.
 The manual is updated annually, as needed.

 The Committee’s ongoing review of the standards results in their evolution based upon changes in the educational and professional community.
 Requests for modifying the standards may be received from a variety of sources.
 Two forms of revision are used: the revision of an existing standard to meet evolving educational and professional needs; and developing a new standard in response to changes in contemporary education, or professional needs or processes.
 Standards may be revised, added, or deleted.